 This is a necessary procedure because in direct sunlight, chlorine based chemicals that are unstable will quickly dissipate.

 In other words, without any form of stabilizer, your chlorine content can be completely destroyed in less than an hour.
-As a result of this, your free chlorine concentrations can fall well below the recommended level of 1.0ppm.
-As we all know, low levels of disinfectants in a pool or spa will raise the risks of waterborne diseases and swimming pool contamination.
+As a result of this, your free chlorine concentrations can fall well below the recommended level of 1 to 3 ppm.
+As we all know, low levels of disinfectants in a swimming pool or spa will raise the risks of waterborne diseases and swimming pool contamination.

 Something to remember here!
 Cyanuric acid has no sanitation or disinfectant capabilities.
-Its only function, is to stabilize your free chlorine concentrations.
+Its only function, is to stabilize your free chlorine concentrations in the water.
 It will not stabilize bromine.
 So as you can see, with a little precaution and a good stabilizer, you can effectively disinfect your pool with unstabilized chlorine sanitizers.